Validated Patterns

 notebook-console

-After opening the notebook successfully, walk through the demonstration by pressing play and iterating through the commands in the playbook.
-Jupyter playbooks are interactive and you may make changes and also save those changes.
+After opening the notebook successfully, walk through the demonstration by pressing play and iterating through the commands in the playbooks.
+Jupyter playbooks are interactive and you might make changes and also save those changes.

 Running through all the six notebooks will automatically regenerate the anomaly model, prepare the data for the training and push the changes to the internal gitea so the inference service can pick up the new model.